Priscilla Weems

 Priscilla Weems (born January 18, 1972) is an American-born actress and singer.

 Weems started acting at an early age, and was on the first two seasons of Five Mile Creek.
-Later, she had a recurring role for five seasons as Claudia Shively, daughter of Mary Jo (Annie Potts), on Designing Women.
+Later, she had a recurring role as Claudia Marie Shively, on Designing Women.
 She also guest-starred on several shows, including Quantum Leap, The Garry Shandling Show and St. Elsewhere.

 Weems left acting to get married and have a son.
 Her marriage ended in divorce and she later returned to the entertainment industry as a singer.